-National Environmental Standards and national and regional plans will enable the focus of the operation of the Act to protecting the environment in the national interest, rather than transactional elements that can be duplicative, costly to business and result in little tangible benefit to the environment.
+National Environmental Standards and national and regional plans will allow the Commonwealth to step up its focus to achieve nationally important environmental outcomes.
+They will also support a shift away from the current transactional focus of the EPBC Act, that can be duplicative, costly to business and result in little tangible benefit to the environment.